tetracorp/tetracorp.github.io/_posts/2022-05-10-intro-amiga-ghidra.md

 translate the current section into C. This is a more high-level language, so it may be easier for you to interpret, especially if you're unfamiliar with Assembly.
-However, since most Amiga games were written in Assembly and not C, it will not always interpet meaingfully or correctly.
+However, since most Amiga games were written in Assembly and not C, it will not always interpet meaningfully or correctly.
 You therefore can't rely on it all the time.

 ### Controls